-Lowery criticizes the UT Administration's hijacking of the Liberty Institute

-- 13. Lowery has a longstanding commitment to increasing viewpoint diversity on the UT campus, both through his work with the Salem Center and through his speech on and off campus. - 14.
-Carlos Carvalho is another professor of business at the McCombs School and is also the Executive Director of the Salem Center for Public Policy, where he collaborates with Lowery on evidence-based approaches to policy issues, including market-based approaches that consider trade-offs.
+Lowery criticizes the UT Administration's hijacking of the Liberty Institute where he collaborates with Lowery on evidence-based approaches to policy issues, including market-based approaches that consider trade-offs.
 Their work does not utilize critical race theory or other principles based on DEI ideology.